apache/shardingsphere/community/content/contribute/code_conduct.en.md

  - Include Javadoc, todo and fixme only in the comments.
  - Only `public` classes and methods need javadoc, other methods, classes and override methods do not need javadoc.

-## Unit Test Norm
+## Contributor Covenant Unit Test of Conduct

- - Test codes and production codes should follow the same kind of coding norms.
+ - Test codes and production codes should follow the same kind of code of conduct.
  - Without particular reasons, test cases should be fully covered.
  - Environment preparation codes should be separate from test codes.
  - Only those that relate to junit `Assert`, hamcrest `CoreMatchers` and `Mockito` can use static import.